scs-edpo/lab06-camunda-kafka-demo/README.md

 ## How does it work?

-The application has a [Rest API Controller](src/main/java/org/camunda/bpm/demo/controller/MessageProcessRestController.java) that post messages in two topics: **start-process-message-topic** and **intermediate-message-topic**.
+The application has a [Rest API Controller](src/main/java/org/camunda/bpm/demo/controller/MessageProcessRestController.java) that posts messages in two topics: **start-process-message-topic** and **intermediate-message-topic**.
 The request body of the api uses the POJO [CamundaMessageDto](src/main/java/org/camunda/bpm/demo/dto/CamundaMessageDto.java).

 Those two topics are also listened by two methods in a [Consumer Class](src/main/java/org/camunda/bpm/demo/consumer/MessageProcessConsumer.java).
 One method can trigger a message start and another a message intermediate event.